-The collaboration was shared publicly through a residency in Leeds Kirkgate Market, a talk by the artists at Fak’ugesi African Digital Innovation Festival in Johannesburg and a prototype binaural soundscape installation at EyeMyth Media Arts Festival in Delhi.
+Knowledge sharing and presentations of the artwork were shared through a residency in Leeds Kirkgate Market, talk at Fak’ugesi African Digital Innovation Festival in Johannesburg, a prototype binaural soundscape installation at EyeMyth Media Arts Festival in Delhi.
+The binaural soundscapes are now archived online.

 THREE FIELDS: Listening to spices as seeds, plants, and landscapes